 Individual Rates: $295 per person

-Please click here for more information on our on-campus and online refund and withdrawal policies.
+Please click here for more information on payment, refund, and withdrawal policies.

 The Harvard Graduate School of Education reserves the right to change faculty or cancel programs at its discretion.
-In the unlikely event of program changes, the school is not responsible for non-refundable travel arrangements or other planning expenses incurred.
+The school is not responsible for any planning expenses incurred.